Ashwinisingh2000/Java-DSA/README.md

 # Java-DSA
-Here I will pe uploading solutions for DSA in java.
+Here I will be uploading solutions for DSA in java.